How to Find New Readers on Social Media

 Here’s the thing about social media: everyone will tell you that you have to do it.
 "To succeed as an author, you need to get in front of as many readers as possible,” they might say.
 This implies the only way forward is to get on every single social media platform you can think of.

-But in 2024, when there are so many platforms competing for your attention, and communication is more decentralized than ever, it’s arguably less about going “where your readers are” and more about finding the social medium that you feel the most comfortable using.
+But now, when there are so many platforms competing for your attention, and communication is more decentralized than ever, it’s arguably less about going “where your readers are” and more about finding the social medium that you feel the most comfortable using.

 Think of it this way: TikTok is indisputably one of the hottest social media platforms right now, with the viral ability to turn a book into a bestseller in the blink of an eye.
 However, would every author be comfortable doing trendy video memes to engage with their audience?
 Probably not.
 More pertinently, people can instantly tell when you’re not producing genuine, enthused content.
 If you’re only posting half-hearted promotions on social media, your engagement will never rise, and whatever effort you are putting in it will be worthless.